 So I went deep into the server logs.

-Server logs are essentially a tool SEOs can use to spy on Googlebot.
+Server log analysis is essentially a tool SEOs can use to spy on Googlebot.
 You can use them to check which pages were visited, and when.
 Quite powerful.

 Let’s summarize what we know so far: